What is plastic reusable packaging?

 Nestable, stackable and rackable pallets

 Seat belt systems

 The timely delivery of high-quality parts and products at the designated destination is critical to an efficient operation.
-Custom Interior Dunnage, commonly referred to as protective interior packaging is available in reusable or expendable styles to protect product during assembly, work-in-process and transport.
+Reusable protective dunnage is custom fabricated to protect product during assembly, work-in-process and transport.
+Dunnage also helps companies maximize pack density.
 This packaging is custom designed and fabricated to provide a reliable packaging solution that offers continuous protection and support.
 This dunnage can be inserted into hand-held or bulk containers, used on pallets or used with racks.

 What materials are used to manufacture reusable packaging?

 Depending on the product style, most plastic reusable packaging products are manufactured in high-density polyethylene or polypropylene plastic.
-Additionally, selected products are available in UL-listed, FM-approved/fire-retardant, ESD-protective and FDA-approved materials for very unique packaging applications.
+Additionally, selected products are available FM-approved/fire-retardant, ESD-protective, metal detectable, x-ray detectable and FDA-approved materials for very unique packaging applications.
 Please note that not all products are available in all materials.
 Please contact ORBIS to discuss your product material requirements for your specification application.